HamzaElshafie/flash-attention-2-triton/Q&A.md

 A: Each attention head is an independent computation, and we typically apply multi-head attention across a batch of sequences.
 So if you have 4 sequences in a batch and 8 attention heads, you end up with 4 × 8 = 32 completely independent attention calculations.
 Each of these needs its own Q, K, and V matrices.

-Therefore, we launch one kernel per **(batch, head)** pair.
+Therefore, we launch one kernel per **(head, batch)** pair.
 That’s why the grid’s Y-dimension is `BATCH_SIZE * NUM_HEADS`.
 This allows each kernel to process the attention for one head of one sequence in the batch, effectively covering the entire batch in one go.